Call-for-Code-for-Racial-Justice/Legit-Info/README.md

 data, using SQLite3 that stores the entire database in a single file.
 Django provides a development webserver to allow local testing.

+The original PDF or HTML version of the legislation, along with the extracted TEXT files, are stored on local file system and analyzed.
+The resulting title, summary, location and impact are stored in the database.
+This allows staff to review the AI/NLP-based classifications and make adjustments.

 2. [Pre-Production](docs/STAGE2.md)

 In stage 2, each developer has their own copy of application code, but